Hermes

 Hermes is a C++-centric data model, it relies heavily on RAII for memory management.
 Replicating it fully in other runtime environments may be difficult if even possible.
 To implement it fully, target runtime environment must support either RAII or at least ARC.
 D, Rust, Swift and CPython are in the green zone.
 For other environments like JavaScript, Java and Julia some functionality may be limited.

 Another important dependency is that Hermes' datatypes may be pretty complex, like arbitrary precision numbers or safe integers with deterministic overflow semantics.
 Also, DSLs (HermesPath) may rely on extensive libraries of functions.
 Re-implementing it all in target language will lead to a lot of complex code duplication.
 So, bindings to Hermes will be relying on FFI to C++.
-The caveat is that binary code for full set of Hermes may be pretty large in size (10MB+) so running it in a browser (WASM) may be impractical.
+The caveat is that binary code for full set of Hermes may be pretty large in size (10MB+) so running it in a browser (WASM) may be impractical (unless Hermes is supported natively).

 Sources